IBM/z_ansible_collections_samples/zos_concepts/data_sets/copy_edit_submit/README.md

-# Submit batch jobs, query and retrieve job output
+# Copy Directory to PDS, Edit member and Submit Job

 This sample playbook demonstrates how to copy a directory to a PDS, edit a member within the PDS and submit the PDS member containing JCL.
 This sample